 Player A launched a wild shot off the 16th tee.
 The ball ended up near the practice green to the left of the 15th.
 Player A had a clear shot to the green except for one thing-about ten yards in front of him stood a chain link fence surrounding some meteorological equipment.
 Player A yelled to some friends on the 15th tee, who said that he could take relief, since the chain link fence interfered with his line to the green.
 Player A then moved the ball to a position clear of the fence, made sure that he was no closer to the hole and took a drop.
 Was he within the rules?

 No. Since the fence was ten yards in front of him, there was no interference to his swing or stance and, hence, no relief.
-Further, since the fence is a permanent fixture on the course and not a Temporary Immovable Obstruction (like a scoreboard or bleachers meant to be removed after a tournament) the player could not claim relief under the Temporary Immovable Obstruction clause.
-(See Appendix 1 Rule 7.)
+Further, since the fence is a permanent fixture on the course and not a Temporary Immovable Obstruction (like a scoreboard or bleachers meant to be removed after a tournament) the player could not claim relief under the Temporary Immovable Obstruction Local Rule.

 Player A hooked a tee shot into the fence separating the driving range from the ninth hole.
 The ball dropped straight down and came to rest between the fence and an out of bounds line painted on the ground.
 In fact, the ball actually grazed the line.
 Unable to make a swing and uncertain if his ball was in bounds or out, Player A played two balls.
 With the first, he took an unplayable lie, dropped within two club lengths, knocked the ball onto the green and made a two-putt bogey.
 With the second, he went back to the tee, launched one into the bunker, jacked his fourth onto the green and made a two-putt double.
 Which ball counted?

 In this instance, neither player was entirely right, but Player A was at least partially right.
 There is such a thing as the “Leaf Rule.”
-(See Rule 33-8, which allows the Committee to establish local rules for local abnormal conditions, such as excessive leaves.)
-But the Committee must state that the “Leaf Rule” is in effect and must specify where exactly the abnormal conditions exist-for instance, on a certain hole, fairways only, or through the green.
+(See Model Local Rule F-14, which allows the Committee to establish a local rule for a ball lost in an accumulation of leaves.)
+But the Committee must state that the “Leaf Rule” is in effect and must specify where exactly the abnormal conditions exist — for instance, on a certain hole, fairways only, or anywhere in the general area.
 Since Player A had no idea if the “Leaf Rule” was in effect or where it might be in effect, he was invoking a privilege that may or may not have existed.
 Fortunately for him, as the players were discussing this matter, the wind blew and uncovered the ball from beneath a leaf, allowing him to play on.

 A player hit left of the 9th green, and his ball came to rest in bounds just three inches inside the parking lot’s macadam berm (which at Sterling Farms represents an OB line).
 A car parked in the lot interfered with the player’s backswing, so he found the nearest point of relief from the car that was no closer to the hole and took free relief by dropping within one club length of that point.
 Did he do the right thing?

 He may have proceeded correctly, but it depends.
 If the owner of the car happened to be there and able to move the car, the car was a Movable Obstruction and the correct thing to do would be to move the car instead of the ball.
-If the owner wasn’t there, and if all of the car was out of bounds, the car was not an Immovable Obstruction as defined by the Rules but simply an immovable artificial object from which no free relief is granted.
-Lastly, if part of the car was intruding on the course by overhanging the berm, that part of the car that was in bounds (and only that part) was an Immovable Obstruction.
-The player was entitled to free relief, and he proceeded correctly.
+If the owner wasn’t there, and if all of the car was out of bounds, the car was not an Immovable Obstruction as defined by the Rules but simply an immovable artificial object off the course from which no free relief is granted.
+Lastly, if part of the car was intruding on the course by overhanging the berm, that part of the car that was in bounds and (only that part) was an Immovable Obstruction.
+In this case the player was entitled to free relief, and he proceeded correctly.